puranjayjain/chrome-color-picker/README.md

 - Click any palette swatch to select it.
 - Double click any material palette swatch to expand it (except black or white swatch).

+## Accessibility
+You can use the entire picker using just the keyboard.<br>
+Use these keys for navigating within the component:
+* `Escape`: To close the picker
+* `Escape`: To save the value to the editor
+* `Tab`: To move to the next part where action can be performed (e.g. button, slider, etc.)
+* `Shift + Tab`: To move to the previous part where action can be performed (e.g. button, slider, etc.)
+* `Space`: Do the action

+There are more actions that are possible with keys and mouse

-## Slide using scroll
+### Slide using scroll
 You can use the mouse wheel to scroll on the sliders and the main canvas to change the values.
 You can also do the following:
 - Use `ctrl + wheel` to increment more value.
 - Use `shift + wheel` to slide from left to right or vice-versa on the main slider (or canvas).
 - Similarly Use `ctrl + shift + wheel` to increment more value.

-**Note: ctrl also means cmd in unix based operating systems like linux or OS X**
+**Note: ctrl also means cmd in Unix based operating systems like Linux or OS X**

+### Slide using arrow keys
+You can use the arrow keys to scroll on the sliders and the main canvas to change the values.
+You can also do the following:
+- Use `ctrl + arrowKey` to increment more value.
+- All four arrow keys are usable on the main slider.
+- Only Right and Left Arrow keys are usable on the slider hue and alpha.

 ## Supports multiple cursors
 When you have multiple cursors it inserts the color in each of their locations